Branding and web app front-end for a company to explore crypto

-The Coinread project was built on the Next.js framework using a TypeScript programming language with the help of our front end development company.
+The Coinread project was built on the Next.js framework using a TypeScript programming language with the help of our web application development company.
 We have also used Cypress - a digital product from one of our clients that we frequently use to make automatic tests for the end-to-end test automation.
 In addition, we utilized BackstopJS for visual regression automation.

 We enjoyed to the fullest extent the productive and efficient collaboration with our friends at Coinread.
 Even though we continue to support and maintain their product, we wish them all the best in their future endeavors.